sherotree/purpur-design/2025/icons/ri/README.md

 # Remix Icons | Free and Open-Source SVG Icons

-## Tagline
+## Tagline(100 characters)

-Free, high quality, open source icon library with over 3,000 SVG icons for web and app design, featuring a neutral style and perfect pixel design.
+3,000+ pixel-perfect SVG icons with neutral style, free for both personal and commercial use.

 ## Description